LWU2007/DDRone/stage 2/project log/project log.md

  1. finishing up moving the data to the study guide
  2. start moving the test bank to lexue
  3. receiving feedback to improve everything that needs to be improved

+ What was done?
+By whom?
+ 1. Everyone finished with recording and making videos for their part
+ 2. Keke is finishing up with the ppt-s

+ When was it done?
+ 15:00 – 19:00, 21/10/2025

+ What are the lessons learned?
+ 1. sometimes having fun is what matters withing a group project

+ What are the issues to be resolved?
+ 1. learn to understand each other more

+ Next steps?
+ 1. keep working on our teamwork